August 24

 True self-esteem is not dependent on anything outside of ourselves; rather, it's the way we regard ourselves as human beings.
 If we see ourselves as worthy people and treat ourselves as such, then we have a good chance to accomplish what attempt.
 But succeeding or failing at that attempt will have no effect on the way we see ourselves, for our self-worth is already something that we accept completely.
 It doesn't depend on what we do.

-Sometimes we get it wrong--we can't improve our self-esteem by our accomplishments, but we can improve our accomplishments by working on our self-esteem and valuing ourselves as human beings who deserve the best we have to give ourselves.
+Sometimes we get it wrong-- we can't improve our self-esteem by our accomplishments, but we can improve our accomplishments by working on our self-esteem and valuing ourselves as human beings who deserve the best we have to give ourselves.

 Questions to ponder:

-1. Why might we tend to base our worth (or feelings of unworthiness)
+1. Why might we tend to base our worth (or feelings of unworthiness) on the things that we accomplish--or fail to accomplish?

 2. What are some ways that we might improve our self-esteem?